andresgutierrez/gophalcon/README.md

-Phalcon Go Framework
+Gooky Framework
 ====================

-Phalcon GO is a web for the GO language providing high performance and lower resource consumption.
+Gooky is a web framework for GO language providing high performance and lower resource consumption.

 How to install?
 -------
-To get Phalcon Go Framework, run this in your terminal:
+To get Gooky Framework, run this in your terminal:

-go get github.com/andresgutierrez/gophalcon
+go get github.com/gooky/gooky

 Example